-In 2019 in Canada, our company:
+In 2020 our company in Canada:

-- Helped families cope with loss, paying out more than \$2.5 billion in life insurance benefits. - Provided income for over 79,500 people who became disabled and could no longer work. - Made \$909 million of annuity payments, helping Canadians fund their retirement with a secure income stream. - Helped approximately 30,000 employers provide benefits plans and more than 9,000 employers offer retirement savings plans for their employees.
+- Helped families cope with loss, paying out more than \$5.8 billion in life and health insurance benefits. - Provided income for over 82,000 people who became disabled and could no longer work. - Made over \$980 million of annuity payments, helping Canadians fund their retirement with a secure income stream. - Helped over 27,000 employers provide benefits plans and more than 9,000 employers offer retirement savings plans for their employees.